sushruta19/simple-drums/README.md

-# simple-drums
+# simpleDrumKit
-A simple static website where you can play drums
+A simple static website where you can play drums.
+Made using pure HTML, CSS and JavaScript with no frameworks.

+Go to the link for live demonstration :